Areas of Town

 Hwy 95 North to Indian Springs

 - Growth is coming quickly- it’s already starting.
 Between Las Vegas and Kyle Canyon Road (the road to Mt.
 Charleston), there’s a lot of vacant land.
 Building is moving further and further north.
 After that, it’s the Piute Indian Reservation for about 10 miles and then Indian Springs.
 Indian Springs is home to Creech Air Force Base and a prison.
-2020 say a Bob’s Big Boy Restaurant and a new-construction builder!
+2020 saw a new Bob’s Big Boy Restaurant open and a new-construction home builder arrived!

 I-15 North Towards Mesquite